DEAL OR NO DEAL REVIEW

 ABOUT DEAL OR NO DEAL

-If you’re from the United Kingdom or the United States, then you may have heard of Deal or No Deal!
+If you’re from the United States, then you may have heard of Deal or No Deal!
 The original Dutch show — Miljoenenjacht — was produced by a French content production company Endemol Shine (purchased by Banijay in 2020).

 The show takes place in a lively game studio with one or two hosts, and the game is centred around the main round, which is played with up to 26 cases (or boxes).
 Each case contains a random amount of money, and the selected contestant is assigned one of the cases without knowing its contents.